Leptokarya railway station: Facilities

 The station is still housed in the original early 20th-century brick-built station building.
 As of (2020) The station is staffed, with a working ticket office.
 The station currently has three platforms; however, only two are currently in regular use.
 There are waiting rooms on platform one and waiting shelters on 2/3.
 Access to the platforms is via a subway under the lines.
 The platforms have shelters with seating; however, there are no Dot-matrix display departure and arrival screens or timetable poster boards on the platforms.
 The station, however, does have a buffet.
 There is also Parking in the forecourt.

 Services

-It is served by local stopping services to Thessaloniki, Kalambaka and Palaiofarsalos.
-Since 2008, it has been served by Proastiakos Thessaloniki to Larissa and Thessaloniki.
+As of September 2026, the following weekday train services call at this station: